journocoders/journocoders.github.io/index.md

     button='Join us!'
 %}

 We tweet out each meetup from [@journocoders](https://twitter.com/journocoders).
-There is also a [Slack channel](https://journocoders.slack.com/) you can join -- DM us your email on Twitter to get an invite.
+There is also a [Slack channel](https://journocoders.slack.com/) you can join -- DM us your email address on Twitter to get an invite.

 Not in London?
 We are also in [Madrid](/mad)!